Khang5687/attendance-system-frontend/README.md

 - Kang Hyeonseok

 ## Initial Setup
-> ⚠️ THIS IS REQUIRED IN ORDER TO MAKE THE WEB WORKS
+> ⚠️ THIS IS REQUIRED IN ORDER TO MAKE THE WEB WORK

 On the Raspberry Pi (Tested on Raspberry Pi 3).
 Install packages dependencies:
 ```